-Based on site visits and preliminary assessments, the existing drainage system may require further improvements.
+Based on site visits and preliminary assessments, the existing drainage system appears to be adequate for the operations of the Project.
 In general, the drainage system for the facility will follow the existing drainage system on site.
 Run-off from the modules will not result in the requirement for drainage channels within the module rows.
 Drainage channels may be required along access roads to convey run-off.